 In 1972 Starday-King released a country compilation LP (on their Nashville imprint) entitled, Almost Persuaded, that was strictly a ladies-only affair: Rose Maddox, Dolly Parton, Jan Howard, Dottie West, Lois Williams, Betty Amos – and Ruby Wright.
-Ruby’s playful little rocker, “Adios Aloha” — written by June Carter & Don Davis — is the standout track for me: a sly lyric that is supported by unusually (for a Starday release) deep and warm bass tones, as well as exuberant drumming and punchy mariachi horns.
+Wright’s playful little rocker, “Adios Aloha” — written by June Carter and Don Davis — is the standout track for me: a sly lyric that is supported by unusually (for a Starday release) deep and warm bass tones, as well as exuberant drumming and punchy mariachi horns.

 As it turns out, “Adios Aloha” is not a Starday recording but rather a song originally released in 1965 on the RIC (Recording Industries Corporation) label as the A-side of a single.
 Starday-King must have simply leased the song – along with its flip side, “A Smile on My Lips” – for this 1972 collection of country coquettes.

 Interestingly, though, Wright does have a bona fide King connection:

 – Between the years 1949 and 1959, Wright, the WLW radio and TV star, was also a King recording artist.